Skip to main content

 • Cost: Remediation software can be expensive, and outsourcing the process to a professional service may be just as costly.

-Before converting your content into a PDF and sharing it with students, you should ask the following 3 questions:
+Before converting your content into a PDF and sharing it with students, you should ask yourself the following questions:

 Making PDFs accessible is a complex and resource-intensive process, requiring significant time, expertise, and finances.
 Before proceeding with remediation, consider alternative ways to share your content.